quarkusio/quarkus-super-heroes/rest-narration/README.md

 The Narration microservice needs to access an AI service to generate the text narrating the fight.
 The default codebase uses [OpenAI](https://openai.com/) (via the [`quarkus-langchain4j-openai` extension](https://docs.quarkiverse.io/quarkus-langchain4j/dev/openai.html)).
 This extension could be swapped for the [`quarkus-langchain4j-azure-openai` extension](https://docs.quarkiverse.io/quarkus-langchain4j/dev/openai.html#_azure_openai) with little to no code changes to connect to [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service).

+Additionally, the service can generate images and image captions from a narration using [DALL-E](https://openai.com/research/dall-e).

 > [!NOTE]
 > Azure OpenAI, or "OpenAI on Azure" is a service that provides REST API access to OpenAI’s models, including the GPT-4, GPT-3, Codex and Embeddings series.
 The difference between OpenAI and Azure OpenAI is that it runs on Azure global infrastructure, which meets your production needs for critical enterprise security, compliance, and regional availability.